Thickness of Base Metal using Relative Thickness Factor Solution

 Cooling Rate for Relatively Thick Plates

-Go Cooling Rate = (2*pi*Thermal Conductivity*((Temperature to Calculate Cooling Rate-Ambient Temperature)^2))/Net Heat Supplied per Unit Length
+LaTeX Go Cooling Rate of Thick Plate = (2*pi*Thermal Conductivity*((Temperature for Cooling Rate-Ambient Temperature)^2))/Net Heat Supplied Per Unit Length

 Thickness of Base Metal using Relative Thickness Factor Formula

-Thickness of the Base Metal = Relative Plate Thickness Factor*sqrt(Net Heat Supplied per Unit Length/((Temperature to Calculate Cooling Rate-Ambient Temperature)*Density*Specific Heat Capacity))
+Thickness of the Base Metal = Relative Plate Thickness Factor*sqrt(Net Heat Supplied Per Unit Length/((Temperature for Cooling Rate-Ambient Temperature)*Density of Electrode*Specific Heat Capacity))

 How heat transfer takes place near heat affected zone ?